Chemical Acquisition, Inventory, Storage, Transport & Disposal

 The chemical inventory must include the following information:

+SRS has developed a chemical inventory template which can be downloaded below.
 The inventory must be maintained and reviewed at least once a year.
-At the same time, check to see that adequate emergency supplies and procedures are available to handle spills exposures to any chemical in your inventory.
+At the same time, check to see that adequate emergency supplies and procedures are available to handle spills and exposures to any chemical in your inventory.

 Chemical Storage

-- Purchase small quantities that can be used up in a year
+• Only purchase small quantities, in the concentrations required, that can be used up in a year

-- Working quantities (small containers of chemicals that are used daily or frequently) can be stored in cupboards or low shelving (below eye level) equipped with either sliding doors or slips that will prevent containers from falling off the shelves
+• Working quantities (small containers of chemicals that are used daily or frequently) can be stored in cupboards or low shelving (below eye level) equipped with either sliding doors or lips to prevent containers from falling off the shelves

-- Do not store chemicals other than dilute reagents in work areas such as open work benches or shelving on the work benches
+• Do not store chemicals, other than dilute reagents, in work areas such as open work benches or shelving

 Segregate based on: